 The documents I found then go on to describe Janet’s appearance…

-‘Janet was illiterate, RC, single, 5’2½” tall, ruddy freckled and pock pitted complexion, brown hair, chestnut eyes, nose cocked, lost a part of a front upper tooth, perpendicular scar on right side of upper lip, scar on back of right hand.
+‘Janet was illiterate, RC, single, 5’2½” tall, ruddy freckled and pock pitted complexion, brown hair, chestnut eyes, nose cocked, lost a part of a front upper tooth, perpendicular scar on right side of the upper lip, scar on the back of the right hand.

 Here is a (shortened) list of crimes committed by convicts transported to Australia.

-Abuse, accessory to murder, arson, assault, assault and attempted robbery, bigamy, breaking and entering and stealing, charged with an offence against the crown (smuggling), child stealing, coining, cow stealing, cutting, and wounding a policeman., Deception, desertion from army, firing a haystack. forgery, fraud, handling stolen goods.
-House breaking, house robbery, indecent behaviour, insubordination, Irish rebel, killing a deer, killing a horse, mutiny, murder, pickpocket, pig stealing, poaching, political prisoner, possession of a forged bank note, receiving stolen property, rioting/unlawful oaths, riotous conduct, rape, sacrilege, stealing 2 pistols, stealing 6 fowls, stealing a cap, stealing a hairbrush, stealing a handkerchief, stealing a memo book and two candlesticks, stealing feathers, cheese, beans, clothes, potatoes, rabbits, oranges, unnatural offence, vagrancy, theft of amongst other things, bacon, clothing from a master or mistress, and wounding with intent.
+Abuse, accessory to murder, arson, assault, assault and attempted robbery, bigamy, breaking, entering, and stealing, charged with an offense against the crown (smuggling), child stealing, coining, cow stealing, cutting, and wounding a policeman., Deception, desertion from the army, firing a haystack. forgery, fraud, and handling stolen goods.
+Housebreaking, house robbery, indecent behaviour, insubordination, Irish rebel, killing a deer, killing a horse, mutiny, murder, pickpocket, pig stealing, poaching, political prisoner, possession of a forged banknote, receiving stolen property, rioting/unlawful oaths, riotous conduct, rape, sacrilege, stealing 2 pistols, stealing 6 fowls, stealing a cap, stealing a hairbrush, stealing a handkerchief, stealing a memo book and two candlesticks, stealing feathers, cheese, beans, clothes, potatoes, rabbits, oranges, unnatural offense, vagrancy, theft of amongst other things, bacon, clothing from a master or mistress, and wounding with intent.

-As I mentioned, this is a short version of the list I found.
-The good old days eh?
+As I mentioned, this is a condensed version of the list I found.
+The good old days, eh?
 I also discovered that prisoners from Scotland tended to be convicted of less serious crimes than those from England and Wales.

-I felt a mixture of relief, and shame.
-I felt ashamed because Janet’s misfortune had brought a sense of excitement and interest to my family tree which has grown ever larger during lockdown.
+I felt a mixture of relief and shame.
+I felt ashamed because Janet’s misfortune had brought a sense of excitement and interest to my family tree which has grown ever larger during the lockdown.
 How could I take pleasure in finding out about the plight of this poor girl?
-She may not be my Janet Gallacher, but she was someone’s Janet Gallacher.
-Janet Gallacher of no fixed abode who had been convicted of theft for the second time.
-Janet Gallacher who battled day in and day out just to stay alive, to find food and a place to sleep at night.
+She may not be my Janet Gallacher, but she was someone’s, Janet Gallacher.
+Janet Gallacher of no fixed abode had been convicted of theft for the second time.
+Janet Gallacher battled day in and day out just to stay alive, to find food and a place to sleep at night.

 “No power of language could describe the varieties, and I may say the cruelties, in these degradations of the human form.
 They stood or squatted before me in all the shapes of the letters of the alphabet.”